-As of June 30, 2010, our Wynn Las Vegas Amended and Restated Credit Agreement (the "Credit Agreement"), consisted of a \$457.9 million revolving credit facility (the "Wynn Las Vegas Revolver") and an \$80.4 million term loan facility (the "Wynn Las Vegas Term Loan") (together the "Wynn Las Vegas Credit Facilities").
-As of June 30, 2010, we had borrowed \$291.7 million under the Wynn Las Vegas Revolver.
-We also had \$19.9 million of outstanding letters of credit that reduce our availability under the Wynn Las Vegas Revolver.
-We have availability of approximately \$146.3 million under the Wynn Las Vegas Revolver as of June 30, 2010.
+As of September 30, 2010, the Wynn Las Vegas Amended and Restated Credit Agreement consisted of a \$108.5 million revolving credit facility, due July 2013 and a \$258.4 million revolving credit facility due July 2015 (together the "Wynn Las Vegas Revolver") and a fully drawn \$44.3 million term loan facility due August 2013 and a fully drawn \$330.6 million term loan facility due August 2015 (together the "Wynn Las Vegas Term Loan").
+As of September 30, 2010, the Wynn Las Vegas Term Loan was fully drawn and we had borrowed \$30.1 million under the Wynn Las Vegas Revolver.
+We also had \$19.7 million of outstanding letters of credit that reduce our availability under the Wynn Las Vegas Revolver.
+We have availability of approximately \$317.2 million under the Wynn Las Vegas Revolver as of September 30, 2010.

-The Wynn Las Vegas credit facilities are obligations of Wynn Las Vegas, LLC and are guaranteed by and secured by substantially all of the assets (except the corporate aircraft) of each of its subsidiaries (other than Wynn Completion Guarantor, LLC).
-The obligations of Wynn Las Vegas, LLC and the guarantors under the Wynn Las Vegas Credit Facilities rank pari passu in right of payment with their existing and future senior indebtedness, including indebtedness with respect to the First Mortgage Notes and senior in right of payment to all of their existing and future subordinated indebtedness.
+The Wynn Las Vegas Credit Facilities are obligations of Wynn Las Vegas, LLC and are guaranteed by and secured by substantially all of the assets (except the corporate aircraft) of each of its subsidiaries (other than Wynn Completion Guarantor, LLC).
+The obligations of Wynn Las Vegas, LLC and the guarantors under the Wynn Las Vegas Credit Facilities rank pari passu in right of payment with their existing and future senior indebtedness, including indebtedness with respect to the 7 3/4% and 7 7/8% First Mortgage Notes and senior in right of payment to all of their existing and future subordinated indebtedness.